5 min read

 4 min read

-It’s more important than every to stay ahead of market-moving trends.
-Sentiment is one indicator of how management teams are communicating the business impact of major events.
+It’s more important than ever to stay ahead of market-moving trends.
+The sentiment is one indicator of how management teams are communicating the business impact of major events.
 By analyzing tonality in millions of earnings call and event transcripts for the past 10+ years, we’ve developed a sentiment scoring model.
 Try Sentiment within AlphaSense.

 Sentiment analysis is a type of AI that helps identify, quantify, and analyze levels of emotion within a portion of text.
 When AlphaSense Sentiment is activated, phrases within Earnings transcript documents are highlighted in green (positive) or red (negative), to indicate statements as either positive or negative.